rahul-verma/swayam/docs/README.md

 ## Thought

-A thought has a Perspective with which the expressions and hence prompts need to work.
-This perspective is sent as the system prompt to an LLM.
+A thought has a Directive with which the expressions and hence prompts need to work.
+This directive is sent as the system prompt to an LLM.

 To Do
 - Thought as a package